-I collected these seeds in mid-June 2021, mostly from green-leaved plants, though there were some yellow-leaved plants (from the strain known as ‘Ray’s Golden Campion’) in the area too, so it is quite possible that you may get some golden-leaved seedlings as well.
+I collected these seeds in early to mid June 2022 from green-leaved plants, though there were some yellow-leaved plants (from the strain known as ‘Ray’s Golden Campion’) in the area too, so you might end up with some golden-leaved seedlings as well.
 Each packet contains at least 50 seeds.

 Please read the germination information as well before ordering.